Teodor-Maeli/holiday-hub-platform/README.md

 * Module based monolithic architecture.

-### Technologies/paradigms/methods involved in development:
+### Technologies:

-* Java spring as backbone of the backend.
+* Java Spring as backbone of the backend server
-* PostgreSQL as initial solution for database.
+* PostgresSQL as initial solution for database.
-* Authentication and authorization - stateful session based authentication , spring security provides core functionalities that are enchanced by the developer.
+* Authentication and authorization - stateful session based authentication , spring security provides core functionalities that are enhanced by the developer.
-* Lombok
 * AOP.

-### Stay tuned for more!
+* Docker.
+* MapStruct.
+* Google Guava Cache

+### How to start?

+  - You can set up everything yourself(database, java etc...) or download docker and execute "docker compose up" in terminal in the same directory.

 ## Changelog: